QQ1530667/trg/README.md

 ### Theming:

-Theming is done via the normal gtk configuration files (`$XDG_CONFIG_HOME/gtk-3.0/gtk.css` for gtk3).
+Theming is done via the normal gtk configuration files (`$XDG_CONFIG_HOME/gtk-3.0/gtk.css` for gtk3 or `$HOME/.gtkrc-2.0` for gtk2).
 Fonts are not assigned in the code, so the minimal themes are required for correct console output.

 #### Minimal theme for gtk3:

 	#wkb-console {
 		font: Monospace 8;
 	}

+#### Minimal theme for gtk2:

+	style "style-wkb-console"
+	{
+		font_name = "Monospace 8"
+	}
+	widget "wkb.GtkVBox.wkb-console-sw.wkb-console" style "style-wkb-console"